Cookies help us deliver our services.

 Dear friends,

-I've been an SWL since 1978, starting at age 12.
+I have been a shortwave listener (SWL) since 1978, starting at the age of 12.
 My first time on the air was on the evening of January 26, 1981.
-Back then, the novice license permitted only CW usage and a 15 Watts output on the HF bands (LB was a novice license).
+Back then, the novice license only permitted CW usage and allowed a maximum output of 15 watts on the HF bands (LB was a novice license).
 My first QSO was with DL5JP on 40 meters at 20:05 UTC.
-On my 16th birthday in September 1981, I received my new callsign LA5EBA (Class-A license).
-After 27 years as LA5EBA, on October 17, 2008, I was granted permission to use my old "vanity" callsign again, retaining full privileges.
+On my 16th birthday in September 1981, I received my new callsign, LA5EBA, as a Class-A license holder.
+After 27 years with LA5EBA, I was granted permission to use my old "vanity" callsign again on October 17, 2008, while retaining full privileges.

-To date, I have chased DX without a beam, confirming 327 DXCCs and 2531 slots for the Challenge.
+To date, I have pursued DX without using a beam, confirming 329 DXCCs and logging 2,542 slots for the Challenge.
 I am active almost daily, despite working every weekday.
-I operate on all HF bands, 99% in CW, engaging mostly in ragchewing, occasionally seeking a new slot or DXCC.
-I enjoy using my 9A5N Single lever, Begali Paddle, J36 Chrome, and Vibroplex Deluxe Bugs, and sometimes a straight key.
-I do own a microphone, though it's rarely used - HI.
+I operate on all HF bands, with 99% of my activity in CW, mostly engaging in ragchewing, and occasionally seeking a new slot or DXCC.
+I enjoy using my 9A5N Single lever, Begali Paddle, J36 Chrome, and Vibroplex Deluxe Bugs, and sometimes I use a straight key.
+Although I own a microphone, it is rarely used—HI!

 Worked DXCCs: